JinYSun/DeepDonor/README.md

 # Usage

-  If you want to make the prediction of PCE of unknown donor molecule, please put the molecule's SMILES files in to data directory and run [QDF-SM](https://github.com/JinyuSun-csu/QDF-Donor/blob/main/model/QDF_SM.py) for small molecules or [QDF-P](https://github.com/JinyuSun-csu/QDF-Donor/blob/main/model/QDF_P.py).
+  If you want to make the prediction of PCE of unknown donor molecule, please put the molecule's SMILES files in to data directory and run [QDF-SM](https://github.com/JinyuSun-csu/QDF-Donor/blob/main/model/QDF_SM.py) for small molecules or [QDF-P](https://github.com/JinyuSun-csu/QDF-Donor/blob/main/model/QDF_P.py) for polymer molecules. bash SM.sh/PM.sh for training bash predict.sh  for predicting

 # Contact